We all want to love and be loved.

 My goal is to grant you the insight and tools you need to move on from therapy and enjoy your relationship.

-My experience includes various therapeutic modalities, including Psychodynamic Psychotherapy, Family Systems, Attachment Theory, Cognitive-Behavioral Therapy (CBT), and more.
+My experience includes various therapeutic modalities, including Psychodynamic Psychotherapy, Family Systems, Attachment Theory, Gottman Method, Relational Life Therapy, and more.
 I combine different approaches to address the specific needs of my clients with customized care.

-Couple teletherapy sessions start once a week and last 75 minutes.
+Couple teletherapy sessions start once a week and last 60 minutes.
 I will meet with you and your partner together and individually to assess the relationship.
-We will begin with weekly sessions and can switch to biweekly appointments as treatment goes on.
+We will begin with weekly sessions and can switch to bimonthly appointments as treatment goes on.

 READY TO GET STARTED?